 This Drop message is actually an intended action, and is not an error, as it is probably used to prevent a loop of autoreplies within the same tenant.

-Getting back to our original issue, to generate autoreplies, we first tried to setup a “[email protected]” shared mailbox and add terminated user’s email addresses as aliases to the noreply box, but we got inconsistent results.
+Getting back to our original issue, to generate autoreplies, we first tried to setup a “noreply@” shared mailbox and add terminated user’s email addresses as aliases to the noreply box, but we got inconsistent results.
 Instead, we did the following.

 How to Setup Automatic Replies for a Terminated User Mailbox